 Elucidating dynamics and the three-dimensional structure of biomolecules at atomic resolution is critical for understanding vital biological processes, linking structure and function, and identifying new drug targets.

-The team has regular access to the Titan Krios for cryoEM data collection and synchrotron beamline (24-ID) at the Argonne National Laboratory for crystallographic data collection.
+The team works closely with the Protein Expression Laboratory and is well equipped with crystallization robotics and an in-house X-ray generator, with regular access to the Titan Krios for cryoEM data collection and to the synchrotron beamlines at the Argonne and Brookhaven National Laboratories for crystallographic data collection.

 Additional Content